Table of Contents[Hide][Show]

 This is very apparent in people who have experienced intense trauma, especially as children.

-Not only does mental stress impact the signalling of the brain to the gut microbiome, it can also cause:
+Not only does mental stress impact the signaling of the brain to the gut microbiome, it can also cause:

 - Less bacterial diversity (fewer different types of beneficial microorganisms in the gut)